 I found I became more aware when I was using them in my own life.
 It disrupts the automatic nature of the habit and allows you that moment to question — is that really true?
 That momentary disruption is all you need to start breaking those habits that aren’t helpful and replacing them with new and better ones.

 If any of this has struck a chord with you and you would like to find out more, we are happy to listen and help.
-Drop us an email or click on this link to find a day and time that suits you to have a chat with us, we’re really very friendly.
+Drop me an email or click here to find a day and time that suits you to have a chat with me; I’m really very friendly.
 Best of all, it’s absolutely free!

 This blog was précised from an article by Mindy Cray, read the whole article here